patriksvensson/cupboard/README.md

 ### 2. Create a manifest

 Let's start by creating a manifest that defines what should be run.

 Note that resources don't do anything when they're declared.
-They describe what **WILL** be done, once the catalog(s) are executed.
+They describe what **WILL** be done when executed.

 ```csharp
 public sealed class Chocolatey : Manifest